 Abstract: Pre-casted lightweight concrete (LWC) provide an attractive alternative to conventional pile materials such as steel and concrete by improving the durability of deep foundations.
-In this Paper, the drivability of cylindrical piles with lightweight concrete is investigated.
-The drivability of LWC and traditional pile materials is compared using the finite difference analysis.
-The three-dimensional model is considered to simulate pile-soil system in drivability by FLAC3D.
-The vertical LWC pile is assumed to behave linear and elastic and the soil is acted in elasto-plastic material obeyed the Mohr-Coulomb failure criterion.
-Interface elements are also used at the soil-pile contact surfaces along the pile shaft and pile toe to allow the slip occur during the driving procedure.
-Quiet boundaries are used to prevent waves traveling in the lateral and vertical directions for the soil.
-The analyses results indicate that LWS piles with selecting the appropriate mixture design and ratio between elastic modulus and specific weight have a better performance in compared on common used concrete and it effect in pile optimum penetration and economical saving.
+In this paper, the drivability of cylindrical piles with lightweight concrete is investigated.
+The drivability of LWC and traditional pile materials are compared using the finite difference analysis.
+The three-dimensional model is considered to simulate the pile-soil system in drivability by FLAC3D.
+The vertical LWC pile is assumed to behave linear and elastic and the soil is acted in elastoplastic material obeyed the Mohr-Coulomb failure criterion.
+Interface elements are also used at the soil-pile contact surfaces along the pile shaft and pile toe to allow the slip to occur during the driving procedure.
+Quiet boundaries are used to prevent waves from traveling in the lateral and vertical directions of the soil.
+The analysis results indicate that LWS piles by selecting the appropriate mixture design and the ratio between elastic modulus and specific weight have a better performance in compared to commonly used concrete and its effect in pile optimum penetration and economical saving.